rkonoplev/dniester/docs/en/TECHNICAL_DEBT.md

 ### Code Quality & CI/CD
 - **Static Analysis**: Checkstyle and PMD are configured and integrated to maintain code quality.
 - **Test Coverage**: JaCoCo is integrated for code coverage analysis.
 - **Test Structure Refactoring**: A full separation of tests into `unit/` and `integration/` directories has been completed.
 - **Gradle Configuration**: `build.gradle` is configured to run unit and integration tests separately.
+- **Testcontainers Integration**: Testcontainers have been implemented for robust integration testing with a real DB (MySQL), ensuring an isolated and clean test environment.

 ---

 ## In Progress

-- **Testcontainers Integration**: Implementing Testcontainers to ensure robust integration testing with a real database (MySQL/PostgreSQL) instead of H2.
 - **API Performance**: Further query optimization for high-traffic scenarios.

 ---